 Myth 4: Submissives shouldn’t have their own opinions.

 What?!
 Are you kidding me?
 If I don’t have my own opinion, how will my Dominant know what I like or don’t like?
 How will he know if what he’s doing to me feels good or doesn’t or if it’s something we should try again?
-Of course submissives have opinions, and yes, we are allowed to share them.
-The difference is that how we share our opinions may be dictated by our D/s relationship - maybe we have a specific time of day, maybe we keep a journal, maybe we have the freedom to say what we need to say as long as we’re respectful.
-But we most definitely have opinions and should have the ability to share them.
+Of course, submissives have opinions, and yes, we are allowed to share them.
+The difference is that how we share our ideas may be dictated by our D/s relationship - maybe we have a specific time of day, perhaps we keep a journal, or maybe we have the freedom to say what we need to say as long as we’re respectful.
+But we most definitely have opinions and should be able to share them.

 Myth 5: All submission is sexual.

 False!
 Yes, many of us enter D/s relationships with a Dominant, and we marry them or live with them, and there’s a sexual nature to our relationship.
-Many of the kinks that make me feel most submissive are definitely sexual.
+Many of the kinks that make me feel most submissive are sexual.
 But not all D/s relationships are sexual, and not all submissive acts are sexual.
-When I make my Daddy Dom’s coffee in the morning, I promise you, it’s not a turn on.
+I promise you that when I make my Daddy Dom’s coffee in the morning, it’s not a turn-on.
 It’s one of those things I do to please him and because he wants me to do it, but I’m not experiencing sexual pleasure from the act.
-Instead, for me, it’s satisfaction of knowing I’m taking care of him and serving him - and a feeling of impatience because I really want to make my cup of coffee, too.
+Instead, it’s the satisfaction of knowing I’m taking care of him and serving him - and a feeling of impatience because I want to make my cup of coffee, too.